cincuranet/blog/_posts/233359-udp-packets-not-sent-from-esp-8266-solved.md

 yield();
 ```

 With this change the code now works like a charm.
 I don't understand the real reason deep behind, but that's the beauty of learning.
 Also now thinking about it.
-I'm not sure it should be _logically_ after sending the packet of before entering deep sleep.
+I'm not sure it should be _logically_ after sending the packet or before entering deep sleep.
 Let me know if you understand it.

 [1]: http://www.wemos.cc/Products/d1_mini.html